MattWeinstein/Code-Challenges/README.md

 # Code-Challenges
-An accumulation of completed code problems found in readings, online and fom friends.
+An accumulation of completed code problems found in readings, online and from friends.